bpollner/uniset/README.md

 ```
 dogPack_autoUpS()
 ```
-Now, it is possible to obain values from 'dogPack_settings.R' directly via:
+Now, it is possible to obtain values from 'dogPack_settings.R' directly via:
 ```
 color <- .doe$stn$favouriteColor
 color